-14.2 Termination for Force Majeure EventIf the Force Majeure Event continues for more than 30 consecutive days and while it continues, either party may terminate this Agreement by giving written notice to the other.
+13.2 Termination for Force Majeure EventIf the Force Majeure Event continues for more than 30 consecutive days, while it continues, either party may terminate this Agreement by giving written notice to the other.

-15.1 No Consequential LossUnless expressly stated to the contrary in this Agreement, neither party is liable to the other for any Consequential Loss however caused in connection with or related to this Agreement or the otherwise in respect of the Services.
+14.1 No Consequential LossUnless expressly stated to the contrary in this Agreement, neither party is liable to the other for any Consequential Loss however caused in connection with or related to this Agreement or the otherwise in respect of the Products.

-15.3 Resupply of ServicesWhere legislation implies in this Agreement any condition or warranty, and that legislation avoids or prohibits provisions in a contract excluding or modifying the application of or exercise of or liability under such condition or warranty, the condition or warranty is deemed to be included.
-The liability of SiteMinder for any breach of such condition or warranty is limited, at the option of SiteMinder, to one or more of the following:
+14.2 Resupply of ProductsWhere legislation implies in this Agreement any condition or warranty, and that legislation avoids or prohibits provisions in a contract excluding or modifying the application of liability under such condition or warranty, the condition or warranty is deemed to be included.
+The liability of SiteMinder for any breach of such condition or warranty is limited, at the option of the Customer, to one or more of the following:

-- the replacement of the goods or the supply of equivalent goods;
+- the replacement of the Products or the supply of equivalent Products;

-- the payment of the cost of having the goods repaired; and
+- the payment of the cost of having the Products repaired; and

 - SiteMinder’s total aggregate liability in respect of all claims made under this Agreement (including in respect of any claims in tort or negligence) is limited to the total Fees paid by the Customer in the preceding 12 months.

 - The limitations of liability in this clause do not apply to the indemnity in clause 15, or in relation to any liability arising as a result of: